 On the Grounds

-- Touring: Cell phone tour of the grounds is offered, and maps can be found both outside in the black box as you enter the Visitor Center, or at the front desk inside.
-Along the paved path there are wayside signs to read for wheelchairs.
+- Touring: A cell phone tour of the grounds is offered, and maps can be found both outside in the black box as you enter the Visitor Center, or at the front desk inside.
+Along the paved path, there are wayside signs to read for wheelchairs.
 The cell phone tour, also located along the paved path, has ten stops.

 Other Things to Consider